Rajakani/rajakani.github.io/docs/programming/programming.md

 ---
 layout: default
 title: Programming
-nav_order: 1
+nav_order: 2
 has_children: true
 permalink: /docs/programming
 ---

-<em>I like my code to be neat and reader friendly.
-If the flow is understandable in a single view, and the naming conventions are self explanatory then it gives the reader a pleasant experience.
+&quot;*I like my code to be neat and maintainence friendly.
+If the flow is understandable and the naming conventions are self explanatory then it makes life easier for the maintainence programmer.
 When I come back to the code later, say in a week or a month and still feel great about it then it has obviously cleared my litmus test interms of quality.
-A perfect piece of code conveys one thing at a time.
-Similar to an art, coding can also turn perfect with practice.
-Practice comes by referring different codes and writing app-code till you are satisfied.  </em>
+A perfect piece of code conveys one thing and does the same.
+Similar to an art, coding can also be turned perfect with practice.
+So keep practicing by referring different code libraries and refactor your code till satisfied.* &quot;